awabasif1/gyrobot/BUILD_GUIDE.md

 ### Both of you, together — Week 0: setup and shared groundwork

 1. Order all hardware from the BOM above — this has the longest lead time, so do it first, day one.
-2. Install: Arduino IDE (for the Mega), and on your laptop/desktop: the matching NVIDIA driver, CUDA Toolkit, and TensorRT for your GPU, plus OpenCV and a C++ build toolchain (CMake, g++).
-On Windows, WSL2 with CUDA passthrough is the easiest way to match this guide's Linux-style CMake/g++ build; native Windows with MSVC also works if you'd rather not deal with WSL.
+2. Flash the Jetson: download the JetPack SD card image for your Nano 2GB revision, write it to the microSD card (balenaEtcher or `dd` both work), boot the Nano, and run through NVIDIA's first-boot setup.
+JetPack ships CUDA, cuDNN, and TensorRT pre-installed, so there's no separate driver/CUDA Toolkit install to do — unlike a laptop-GPU setup.
+Also install: Arduino IDE (for the Mega, on whichever machine you use to program it), and on the Jetson itself, OpenCV (usually already present in JetPack) and a C++ build toolchain (CMake, g++, both included in JetPack's Linux image).
+3. Set up the Jetson to run headless (SSH in over WiFi or Ethernet rather than keeping a monitor/keyboard attached) — with 2GB of RAM you want every spare megabyte going to your pipeline, not a desktop GUI.
+Also add a swap file (4–6GB on the microSD is fine) before you get to TensorRT engine builds in Person B's Step 4 — building an engine is memory-hungry and can fail or hang on 2GB without swap.
-3. Both read through this whole document together so you have a shared mental model before splitting up.
+4. Both read through this whole document together so you have a shared mental model before splitting up.
 Draw the architecture diagram on a whiteboard in your own words — if you can't explain it to each other, re-read the architecture section.
-4. Agree on the serial protocol now, even though nothing uses it yet: e.g. an ASCII line `"L:<lean_offset>,T:<turn_rate>\n"` from laptop to Mega, and `"A:<angle>,F:<fall_flag>\n"` back.
+5. Agree on the serial protocol now, even though nothing uses it yet: e.g. an ASCII line `"L:<lean_offset>,T:<turn_rate>\n"` from Jetson to Mega, and `"A:<angle>,F:<fall_flag>\n"` back.
 Write it down in a shared doc.
 Agreeing on this interface early is what lets you work independently without integration surprises later.

 ---